Home » Business »freelance money » Currently Reading:

 I also suspect it will create more unwitting criminals through tax bureaucracy.
 This opinion from a respected registered investment adviser, “1099 Mandate from Hell Slipped into Health Bill,” concludes: “Clearly this is insanity.
 If enacted, it will be the most widely ignored IRS regulation in history.”
 Time will tell.

-New Freelance-Zone contributor Jake Poinier is the founder/owner of Boomvang Creative Group, the newly launched advice blog for freelancers, Dear Dr. Freelance, and a ruminator on assorted business topics at Jake’s Take.
+New Freelance-Zone contributor Jake Poinier is the founder/owner of Boomvang Creative Group and the newly launched advice blog for freelancers, Dr. Freelance.

 That said, you may take heart in the fact that the IRS will issue Regs and have public hearings at some point next year.
 TaxGirl, an expert on such things, is hopeful that the more onerous provisions will be stricken.
 If you’re interested, you can read more at this link: